-Some basic IT security practices such as access control, physical security, and operations security can be applied to ICS security.
+Some basic information technology (IT) security practices such as access control, physical security, and operations security can be applied to ICS security.
 However, determining which security controls to select and evaluating their effectiveness requires a process or framework that holistically considers risk across the enterprise.
-A risk management framework (RMF) allows an organization to assess risk in terms of impact to overall business operation: instead of assessing risks isolated to particular divisions within the organization.
-The National Institute of Standards and Technology (NIST) RMF, National Infrastructure Protection Plan (NIPP) RMF, and the NIST Cybersecurity for Critical Infrastruture are three complementary frameworks water facilities can employ to facilitate risk mitigation in a cost effective way [4], [5], [6], [7], [8].
+A risk management framework (RMF) allows an organization to assess risk in terms of impact to overall business operation, instead of assessing risks isolated to particular divisions within the organization.
+The National Institute of Standards and Technology (NIST) RMF, National Infrastructure Protection Plan RMF (NIPP-RMF), and NIST Cybersecurity Framework for CI are three complementary frameworks water facilities can employ to facilitate risk mitigation in a cost-effective way^{[4], [5], [6], [7], [8]}.

-Keywords-industrial control system; cyber; critical infrastructure; water treatment facilities; waste water
+Keywords - industrial control system; cyber; critical infrastructure; water treatment facilities; wastewater.